csharp-benchmark-net

 Md5.NET Core 3.01000015.726 us0.2064 us0.1930 us0.90

-As we can see, defining a Benchmark is very simple and, more importantly, we can run them knowing that “weird things” won’t happen to deceive us in the results.
+As we can see, defining Benchmarks is very simple and, more importantly, we can run them knowing that no “weird things” will happen to trick us in the results.

-Of course, the library has many more options, including generating tables and charts of the results.
-If you are interested, I advise you to consult the project documentation.
+Of course, the library has many more options, including generating tables and graphs of the results.
+If you are interested, I advise you to consult the project’s documentation.